Kia Sportage review and buyer's guide

 The combustion engines we’ve essentially seen them before, but they are quite modern in terms of efficiency, fuel economy, etc. The diesel in particular is a very good unit for anybody intending to use Sportage on family roadtrips with lots of additional people and gear on board.
 Jumping out of the 1.6 turbo petrol and into the diesel, you are made instantly aware of the wall of extra low-rpm power.

-And even though they’ve done quite a nice job on the software control for the DCT in the turbo-petrol, there is something pretty satisfying about the extra low-end power of the diesel and the drive characteristics of the conventional auto it’s mated to.
+And even though they’ve done quite a nice job on the software control for the transmission in the turbo-petrol, there is something pretty satisfying about the extra low-end power of the diesel and the drive characteristics of the conventional auto it’s mated to.

 The diesel is profoundly more powerful in the mid revs, and certainly this is the engine you should be buying if you can.
+The diesel is only available with AWD which is front-drive biased, but very early to engage the rear wheels on sttep roads, in the wet and on gravel/sand etc. It’s a proactive driveline system.

 HYBRID